christopherwaltham/UBC_PHYS_Python-crash-course/1. Learning Python/README.md

 ```

 ## Loops
-If you want to execute the same lines of code many times in a row, loops are very useful.
+If you want to execute the same lines of code many times in a row, loops are handy.

 ### `While` loops
 The `while` loop works a bit like the `if` statement, with the one difference that the `while` loop will continue to execute the while block until the condition becomes `False`.

-In the following code for example, we print the numbers from 0 to 5.
+In the following code, for example, we print the numbers from 0 to 5.

 ```python
 a = 0